milanofthe/QESFVM/README.md

 The package also implements a novel cell interface modeling technique based on lumped elements.
 This is used to model doublelayer capacitances for example at electrode-liquid interfaces.
 A paper about this has been submitted to Helyon (cell press).
 Simulations and geometries from the paper are available in the `example` directory.

+## Reference

+This is the repository for the paper **A finite volume method with interface capacitance insertion on quad-tree meshes for impedance analysis in microfluidic devices** ([DOI](https://doi.org/10.1016/j.heliyon.2025.e43066)).

 ## Getting started

 We need to import `numpy` and `matplotlib` only for the definition of the structures and for plotting the results